CS4215-OOGA/ooga-lang/README.md

 When you want to run the file on the VM, run `yarn run`.
 More info can be found on the `package.json` file but this should be sufficient for now.

+A convenient function that does compile and run is `yarn booga`.

 ## Structure